Finschia/finschia-sdk/x/foundation/README.md

 value again (irreversible), which means you must set it to a non-zero value in the genesis to make it work.

+## GovMint

+When the chain is first started, it may be necessary to mint a large amount of coins at most once for initial validators or for specific purposes.
+Newly minted coins are transferred to the treasury pool.

 # State

 ## Params